quixoticmonk/thoughts/PITCHME.md

 Then I should see this
 ```
 ---
-### Why Selenium/Cucumber-jvm

-- Selenium vs Protractor
-- Code in the language the team knows

----
 ### Approach we took
 @ul
 - Take one piece of functionality,write an automation script and make it work.